zoedesimone/census-api/README.md

 Parameters:
 - `df`: GeoDataFrame.
 The input geodataframe.
 - `key`: str.
 The 40 digit text string.
-Can be obtained from (http://api.census.gov/data/key_signup.html)
+Can be obtained from [the US Census site.](http://api.census.gov/data/key_signup.html)
 - `census_variables`: tuple[str].
 Default = None.
     An optional tuple of strings identifying ACS 5 Census variables to augment the dataframe.
 If custom_variables is not specified the function will return an augmented geojson with default columns.